Infineon/mtb-example-wlan-offloads/README.md

       $ sudo tcpdump -i <Wi-Fi interface number> -n <expression>
       ```

-      Command to filter TCP Keepalive packets:
+      Command to filter TCP keepalive packets:

       ```
       $ sudo tcpdump -i en1 -n "tcp[tcpflags] == tcp-syn or tcp[tcpflags] == tcp-ack" and port 3360
       ```
       The packet capture logs will look similar to those shown for Ubuntu OS.

-You can also use the Wireshark sniffer tool for capturing TCP keepalive packets on Windows, Ubuntu, and MacOS.
+You can also use the Wireshark sniffer tool for capturing TCP keepalive packets on Windows, Ubuntu, and macOS.

 **Figure 1.
 TCP Keepalive Capture on Wireshark**

 ![](images/wireshark_tko.png)

 PSoC 6 MCU will wake up only when required by the WLAN device in the following conditions: